-5. The debt counsellor will then contact all your credit providers and check that you’ve got all the amounts right.
-He or she will also get hold of the credit bureaus and tell them to list you as being under debt counselling.
+5. The debt counsellor will then contact all your credit providers on your behalf and check that you’ve got all the amounts right.
+He or she will also get hold of the credit bureaus and tell them to list you as being under debt review.

 This is NOT like a blacklisting – it’s a protection.
 It will be removed completely once you’ve paid everything off.

 If all the credit providers agree with the repayment proposals offered by the debt counsellor, a legal ‘consent order’ will be obtained.
 In many cases this could mean a reduction in fees and interest payable by the consumer.
 This means that the terms have been agreed to and can’t be changed independently by any of the credit providers.

 Should one or more of the credit providers not like the terms, the debt counsellor will have to approach a magistrate with the proposed debt repayments to get a court decision.
 As long as the repayment plan is reasonable, it should be approved by the court.